biareiam/lighthouse_bookclub/README.md

 The site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will be updated automatically upon new commits to the master branch.

-I choose to deploy this project on GitHub Pages, below are the steps I used to deploy.
+The project was deployed using GitHub Pages, below are the steps to do so.
-Log into my github profile page and click on my project's name,clicked on settings, go to the option Pages,on the left side menu.Selected master branch and [here](https://biareiam.github.io/lighthouse_bookclub/) is the link to it.
+Log into the github profile page and click on the project's name,click on settings, go to the option Pages,on the left side menu.Select master branch and [here](https://biareiam.github.io/lighthouse_bookclub/) is the link to the final project.

 ## Credits